AlecThomasQuinn/LearnTarot-REBUILD/README.md

 She has aged quite well I must admit... beautiful.

-The site has a great designer, presumabley Joan Bunning.
+The site has a great designer, presumeably Joan Bunning.

 As an exercise in exercising my dormant elementary WEB DEV SKILLZ I wish to introduce this beautiful websiteof yesteryear into the modern era, gently, at first, with a re-imaging as the same static website but built using modern HTML, CSS and JS.